top of page

 Q. Do the puppies have shots and worming?

-A. They have two sets of shots before they leave and have been wormed also.
+A. They have two sets of shots before they leave and have been dewormed also.

 Q. Do you have a health guarantee?